arezooq/messenger/README.md

 ### Cloning a repository

-* On GitHub.com, navigate to the main page of the repository. [https://github.com/arezooq/messenger]
+* On GitHub.com, navigate to the main page of the [repository](https://github.com/arezooq/messenger)

 * Above the list of files, click <>Code.